doctr.io#

 Implements a word element

-• geometry – bounding box of the word in format ((xmin, ymin), (xmax, ymax)) where coordinates are relative to
+value: the text string of the word confidence: the confidence associated with the text prediction geometry: bounding box of the word in format ((xmin, ymin), (xmax, ymax)) where coordinates are relative to the page’s size

 A Line is a collection of Words aligned spatially and meant to be read together (on a two-column page, on the same horizontal, we will consider that there are two Lines).